basiclaser/python.gcloud.local.functions.development.guide/README.md

 #### how to use

-treat this local project like a normal GIT project.
+Treat this local project like a normal GIT project.
 Make commits as you make changes.
 This will enable you to roll back to previous versions if you make a mistake.

 ##### development